standardgalactic/third-brain/Inbox.md

 	- To counter this, we come up with an explanation that makes sense based on our own unique perspective and experience.
 	- We tell ourselves stories to fill in the gaps.
 - We want to constantly make sense of the complicated world we live in.
+	- We like to have the illusion of predictability since we have an emotional itch to believe that we are in control.
+	- We can be in control in fields of precision.
+		- NASA’s New Horizons spacecraft passed by Pluto two years ago.
+It was a three-billion mile trip that took nine and a half years.
+According to NASA, the trip “took about one minute less than predicted when the craft was launched in January 2006."
+		- It isn't impacted by human behaviour and emotions.
+These cannot be explained with mathematics like a trip to Pluto can.
+- The world is dictated by unforeseen events.
+Hence forecasts may do more harm than good since we can never predict these big events.
+---
+- Wealth is created by suppressing what you could buy today in order to have more stuff or options in the future.
+- Time is more powerful force in investing.
+It makes little things grow and big mistakes fade away.
+- Always look at your portfolio as a whole, rather than individual investments when trying to assess your investment profile.
+	- It is expected to have large chunk of poor investments and a few outstanding ones.
+- When dealing with complicated and emotional issues, there is no one right answer.
+There's only what works for you and your family that leaves you sleeping well at night.
+	- Hence, it is not necessarily a bad thing when there is a difference between what someone suggests you do and what they do for themselves.
+- Don't try to outperform the market if you can meet all your goals without having to take the added risk that comes from trying to outperform.
+- There is little correlation between investing effort and results since the world is driven by [[Small number of events account for majority of outcomes - Tail events|tails]].
+	- You won't do well if you miss that 2-3 things that move the needle.
+	- Simple investment strategies work great as long as they capture the few things that are important to that strategy's success.